Aortic regurgitation occurs when blood flows retrograde (backwards) across the aortic valve from the aorta into the left ventricle during diastole.

 - Loss of commissural support: Aortic dissection, trauma, supracristal ventricular septal defect (VSD)

-The most common causes of acute aortic dissection include bacterial endocarditis, aortic dissection, and blunt trauma-induced aortic valve damage.
-[Hamirani 2012: p1C; HTH 14e - Chapter 47: p24B]
+The most common causes of acute aortic dissection include bacterial endocarditis, aortic dissection and blunt trauma-induced aortic valve damage (Hamirani YS, et al. Circulation.
+2012;1C; Hurst’s the Heart; 2017;47;24b).

 Symptoms – Aortic Regurgitation

-As chronic aortic regurgitation develops slowly over time, the left ventricle slowly undergoes compensatory remodeling, as described previously.
+As chronic aortic regurgitation develops slowly over time, the left ventricle slowly dilates and hypertrophies, as described previously.
 The disease remains asymptomatic for a long period of time.
-The later symptoms of chronic AR are mostly due to congestive heart failure (HF).
+The later symptoms of chronic AR are mostly due to congestive heart failure.

 Left heart failure results in passive elevation of pulmonary pressures with dyspnea.
 Physical activity may even cause transient pulmonary edema.